opencv/opencv/doc/js_tutorials/js_video/js_bg_subtraction/js_bg_subtraction.markdown

 Goal
 ----

--   We will familiarize with the background subtraction methods available in OpenCV-JavaScript.
+-   We will familiarize with the background subtraction methods available in OpenCV.js.

 Basics
 ------